UPPMAX/install-methods/apps/R_packages/R_packages-3.4.3-install-README.md

 See the README for 3.3.0 if you get the messages about instruction problems or too-new or too-old BioConductor packages when using `biocLite`.
+Short answer: do not update packages.

 Adding a new package
 ---------------